chriswillott/jwst/README.md

 <b>makenirissimagingflats.py</b> generates NIRISS imaging flat fields for all filters from one or more integrations per filter that have passed through level 1 pipeline processing.

-<b>makenirissgrismflats.py</b> takes in direct (for all filters) and dispersed (cuurently only F115W and F150W are required) NIRISS WFSS flat field images to identify features of low transmission on the NIRISS pick-off mirror (POM), including the coronagraphic spots.
+<b>makenirissgrismflats.py</b> takes in direct (for all filters) and dispersed (currently only F115W and F150W are required) NIRISS WFSS flat field images to identify features of low transmission on the NIRISS pick-off mirror (POM), including the coronagraphic spots.
 The outputs per filter are
 1. An oversized image of POM transmission including the measured POM outline and features of low transmission.
 2. Grism flat field reference files.
 These grism flats are equal to the imaging flats over most of the detector, but with all the POM features corrected leaving only the detector response.